Revisiting Jacobi-Trudi identities via the BGG category $\mathcal{O}$: Preliminaries

 where $C_{k}^{\lambda}=\bigoplus_{w \in W, \ell(w)=k} \Delta(w\cdot\lambda)$. \end{thm}

-For general $\lambda \in \mathfrak{h}^{*}$, it is not hard \footnote{However, the determination of the coefficients $b(\lambda, w)$ is rather difficult, and they are given by the famous Kazhdan-Lusztig polynomials in virtue of the Kazhdan-Lusztig conjecture.
+For general $\lambda \in \mathfrak{h}^{*}$, it is not hard \footnote{However, the determination of the coefficients $b(\lambda, w)$ is rather difficult, and they are given by the famous Kazhdan--Lusztig polynomials in virtue of the Kazhdan--Lusztig conjecture.
 We do not need the exact formula in this paper.} to show that

 where the partial ordering is defined by $\mu \leq \lambda$ if and only if $\lambda-\mu$ is a non-negative linear combination of simple roots.
 That is, $b(\lambda, w)$ is uni-triangular with respect to the partial ordering.
 It follows that formal characters $\operatorname{ch} L(\lambda)$ with $\lambda \in \mathfrak{h}^{*}$ are linearly independent and form a $\mathbb{Z}$-basis of the additive group generated by all $\operatorname{ch} \Delta(\lambda)$, while formal characters of Verma modules provide an alternative $\mathbb{Z}$-basis.
 The multiplicity $[M: L(\lambda)]$ of $L(\lambda)$ in $M$ is equal to the coefficient of $\operatorname{ch} L(\lambda)$ in the expansion of $\operatorname{ch} M$ in terms of irreducible characters.